COVID-19

 Understanding Public Perception of the Coronavirus

 PubliCo is an experimental online platform for COVID-19 related public perception financed by the Swiss National and Science Foundation SNSF.
-PubliCo is developing a tool that helps tackle the “infodemic” manifested in the COVID-19 context.
+PubliCo developed a tool that helps tackle the “infodemic” manifested in the COVID-19 context.
 With this tool, the aim is to foster effective and tailored risk and crisis communication for combating misinformation, stigma, and fear.
 The project is led by the Institute of Biomedical Ethics and History of Medicine (IBME) at the University of Zurich.
 Swiss TPH is responsible for the citizen science component where people report on their COVID-19-related experiences.

 Governing Systemic Crises in the 21st Century

-In many of our existing projects, we have increased the focus of our activities towards the prevention and control of COVID-19.
+In many of our existing projects, we increased the focus of our activities towards the prevention and control of COVID-19.

 Swiss Agency for Development and Cooperation Projects